shirtsgroup/physical_validation/doc/userguide.rst

    possible.
-If your MD program of choice is not supported (yet), please consider either writing your own parser and contribute it by creating a pull request on the project's `github page`_, or contacting us to let us know about your needs and ideally help us getting a fitting parser out soon.
+If your MD program of choice is not supported (yet), please consider either writing your own parser and contribute it by creating a pull request on the project's `github page`_, or contacting us to let us know about your needs, and we can coordinate about introducing the appropriate parser.

 .. _example_sec_1: